mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

     }
 ```

-Great, we can now generate mazes on any size.
-Lets look at the aim of the project, to tackle socket communications.
+Awesome!
+Now that we can generate mazes of any size, let's get to the core of this project: **socket communication**.

-### Sockets
+### Sockets: multiplayer holy grail

-I decided to utlize WebSockets made available by spring framework.
+I decided to utilize WebSockets, conveniently available through The Spring Framework.

-We need to setup configuration bean with `@EnableWebSocket` which implements `WebSocketConfigurer` interface.
-This interface helps register webSocketHandlers with required path mapping.
+First, we need to setup a configuration bean with `@EnableWebSocket` which implements `WebSocketConfigurer` interface.
+This interface is key for registering `WebSocketHandler` with necessary path mapping.

-Code:
 ```
 @Configuration
 @EnableWebSocket